What Is A Bull Trap In Crypto?

 What Is A Bull Trap In Trading?

-In trading, a bull trap happens when a trader buys an asset, thinking its price will keep increasing but suddenly drops after reaching a new high.
+A bull trap occurs when a trader buys an asset, thinking its price will keep increasing, but its price suddenly drops after reaching a new high.

 How Does a Bull Trap Work?

-However, just when it seems like all hope is lost for the bulls, they stage a comeback.
+However, just when it seems like the bulls' hope is lost, they stage a comeback.
 They push the price back up to its previous high, effectively erasing the losses suffered during the breakdown.

 This price recovery can deceive many traders.
-It appears to be a bullish reversal, indicating that the downtrend has come to a halt.
+It appears to be a bullish reversal, indicating that the downtrend has stopped.
 As a result, traders start buying the asset, believing that the price will continue its ascent.

 What Does A Bull Trap Mean In The Crypto Market?